Rajatgms/react-ssr/ReadMe.md

 - Display `Not Found Page` for routes does not exist.
 - Use staticRouters context and respond with 404 in case `Not Found Page` rendered.

+Part 15: Admins Page
+- Create adminsListPage, action, reducer and routes considering user will be logged in.